joelparkerhenderson/architecture-decision-record/examples/secrets-storage.md

 Our security model for this purpose is fine with using well-respected COTS vendors, such as SaaS password management tools.

-## Constraints
+### Constraints

 Right now we want something that is easy i.e. no need to write code, no need to install servers, no need to make a major commitment, no need to standardize everyone.

-## Positions
+### Positions

 We considered:

 1. User-oriented off-the-self password managers: LastPass, 1Password, Bitwarden, Dashlane, KeePass, pass, GPG, etc.

-2. System-oriented COTS password managers: AWS KMS, Vault by HashiCorp.
+2. System-oriented COTS password managers: AWS KMS, Vault by HashiCorp, EnvKy, Secret Server by Thycotic, Devolutions Password Server, Confidant by Lyft.

 3. Sharing-oriented approaches: using a shared Google document, or shared Slack channel, or shared network folder, etc.

 4. Low-tech ad-hoc approaches, such as remembering, writing a note, or relying on each user to figure out their own approach.

-## Argument
+### Argument

 Bitwarden, LastPass, 1Password, and Dashlane all are commerical off-the-shelf products.